turnkey-commerce/culbertsonexchange-blog/content/posts/2024-09-02-smart-plug-hot-water-recirculation-pump.md

 ![Kasa App Scheduling](/images/kasa-app-schedule.png "Kasa App Scheduling")

 These timings are very precise and are based on the time from the network.

+#### Integration With Google Home and Amazon Alexa

+The Kasa app can also integrate with Google Home and Amazon Alexa which allows for voice commands to control the pump directly.
+For example: "OK Google, turn on the Hot Water Pump".

 ### In Conclusion